 Another important site of Stone Age art in India is the Bhimbetka Rock Shelters, a UN World Heritage Site which was known to Indian archeologists as early as 1888.
 Located in the district of Madhya Pradesh south of Bhopal at the edge of the Vindhyachal hills, this site contains the earliest traces of human life in India, although its rock art is only about 9,000 years old.
 Featuring a host of different scenes (eg. hunting, dancing, horse riding, elephant riders, animal fights, domestic scenes and the like), and subjects (eg. bisons, tigers, lions, wild boar, elephants, antelopes dogs, lizards, crocodiles), all commonly painted in red and white, with occasional use of green and yellow, the pictures span most of the Mesolithic and Neolithic eras of the Stone Age, as well as the Bronze, Iron and later Medieval ages.

 A series of geometric and animal images engraved and painted on seven stone slabs have been found at the Apollo 11 Caves in the Huns Mountains, dating to 25,500 BCE.
+(For details, see: Apollo 11 Cave Stones.)
 Unusually, the images - painted in charcoal, red ochre and white - were painted onto the slabs at a different location and then brought to the cave.
-Experts consider them an early exemplar of tribal art.
+Experts consider them an early exemplar of Tribal art.

-The Cuevas de las Manos (Cave of the Hands) at Rio de las Pinturas is home to the oldest cave painting in the Americas.
-The oldest murals, dating from 9500 BCE, comprise dozens of hand stencils painted in red, black and white pigments.
+The Cueva de las Manos (Cave of the Hands) at Rio de las Pinturas is home to the oldest cave painting in the Americas.
+The oldest murals, dating from the era of Mesolithic art, about 9,000 BCE, comprise dozens of hand stencils painted in red, black and white pigments.
 Later images include paintings of animals, hunting scenes and complex abstract patterns (ideomorphs).

-Studies of their cave art, sculptures and decorated bones, pebbles and rocks by anthropologists, archaeologists, and other scholars, have revealed an art that developed from simplistic early forms to detailed, accurate figures over several chronological periods.
-Up to 32,000 BCE, the artists drew simple outlines of small animals; from 32,000 to 30,000 BCE, they drew larger animals and filled in the animals' bodies with red or black paint; and from 30,000 to 10,000 BCE, they drew massive animals, washed over the animals' bodies with earthy tones of brown or black, and detailed the animals' anatomy with thick shading.
+Studies of their cave art, sculptures and decorated bones, pebbles and rocks by archeologists, and other scholars, have revealed an art that developed from simplistic early forms to detailed, accurate figures over several chronological periods.
+The artists began by drawing simple outlines of small animals.
+Later, they drew larger animals and filled in the animals' bodies with red or black paint; and finally, they drew massive animals, washed over the animals' bodies with earthy tones of brown or black, and detailed the animals' anatomy with thick shading.

-For the origins of painting and sculpture, see: Visual Arts Encyclopedia.
+For more about paintings in the rock shelters of the Upper Paleolithic, see: Visual Arts Encyclopedia.